Haverford Township, Pennsylvania: Primary education

+Haverford is also home to Haverford College, an undergraduate liberal arts school recognized as a selective institution of higher learning.
+Like Haverford Township; the college founded by Welsh quakers.

+Haverford College

 Haverford College is located within Haverford Township with a portion partially within Lower Merion Township, was the first College founded by the Society of Friends in the United States in 1833, has several historic structures on its 225-acre property.
 [2] Of the nation's 357 "best" colleges, the Princeton Review ranks Haverford as #6 for Best Overall Undergraduate Experience.
 In addition, Haverford, unlike many of its peers, is located within easy travel of a large metropolitan center and the opportunities that Philadelphia offers.